Nabizzle/GoPro-App/Docs/README.md

 If you forgot to start pairing, you can start it now or press cancel.
 If you press ok, the code will connect to the GoPro
 > **Warning**
 >
 > The GoPro will say it is connected before the code has finished connecting.
-Make sure the code confirms the connection has occured when the following message
+Make sure the code confirms the connection has occurred when the following message
 > appears.

 ![Connection Confirmation](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/Connection%20Confirmation.png)